21 Mozambique Travel Tips Worth Knowing Before You Go

 15. Ilha de Mozambique needs at least 2 days.

-I've met travelers who "did" Ilha in a day trip from Nampula.
-They saw the Fort and left.
-They missed the sunset dhow rides, the Macuti Town walking tour, the evening atmosphere in the Stone Town, and the best $8 lobster dinner of their lives.
+Travelers who "do" Ilha as a day trip from Nampula see the Fort and leave.
+They miss the sunset dhow rides, the Macuti Town walking tour, the evening atmosphere in the Stone Town, and the best $8 lobster dinner of their lives.
 Give it time.

 16. Wear reef-safe sunscreen for snorkeling and diving.